qualiatouch/qualiatouch-plugin/doc/dmx.md

 - An USB -> DMX OUT adapter
   - I'm using the ENTTEC Open DMX USB adapter.
 I'm saying that only as an example of what works, I'm not affiliated with ENTTEC in any way.
 - Any DMX fixture, connected to the adapter by DMX cables.
-I mean, that's the purpose of the module, so if you're reading this you probably have at least one lighting fixture laying around in your field of view which you want to be controlled.
+I mean, that's the purpose of the module, so if you're reading this you probably have at least one lighting fixture laying around somewhere in your field of view right now, and which you want to be controlled.
 - The drivers / framework that are supposed to work with your adapter.
   - I'm using [OLA](https://www.openlighting.org/ola/) (Open Lighting Architecture) on Linux.
 - Some hope that your computer will allow you to make it all work.